dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

 See :ref:`Base snaps <base-snaps>` for details on how use and specify them.

-Each base snap is built from a `corresponding Ubuntu LTS <base-snaps.md#migrating-between-bases-heading--supported>`__ release and migrating a snap from one base to the next gives the snap access to newer packages, extended support, and the latest :ref:`Snapcraft <snapcraft-overview>` features, including :ref:`plugins <supported-plugins>` and :ref:`extensions <snapcraft-extensions>`.
+Each base snap is built from a :ref:`corresponding Ubuntu LTS <base-snaps-supported>` release and migrating a snap from one base to the next gives the snap access to newer packages, extended support, and the latest :ref:`Snapcraft <snapcraft-overview>` features, including :ref:`plugins <supported-plugins>` and :ref:`extensions <snapcraft-extensions>`.

 The complexity of the migration process is directly linked to both dependencies in the snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` and the base snap versions being migrated between.